MarcelHB/devguide/book.md

 * Assume that only one index at a time can be used per table scan.
 * Foreign-key constraints do not set up indexes automatically.
 * Materialized views can also benefit from indexes.
-* Most important: Learn to read the `EXPLAIN` result of your query.
+* Most important: Know to read the `EXPLAIN` result of your query.
 Depending on your database, it shows the query execution plan, including key candidates, chosen keys, join types or hints for doing expensive operations, such as a full-table scan or file sorting.
 Use some offline schema to experiment.
 * Some databases allow picking the index manually on a per-query basis, overriding the query planner.
 Be careful to do so, i. e. do an evaluation first, and do not expect portability.

 Some general remarks on database use: